Liberty Street (TV series): Cast and characters

 The apartment building was known as the "Epitome" — an insider reference to Epitome Pictures, the company which produced the series — but was nicknamed by the characters as "the Pit".

-The original pilot's cast had also included Gordon Michael Woolvett as Tony Foster, the owner of the building, and Stacie Mistysyn as River, who was renamed Annie in the series.
+The original pilot X-Rated (named in reference to Gen X) featured Gordon Michael Woolvett as Tony Foster, a recent business school graduate who purchases the building, Stacie Mistysyn as River Owen, his free-spirited love interest, Richard Yearwood as Wilson Carlisle and Richard Chevolleau as Flex Roy, owners of a silk-screening business in the building, and Barry Flatman and Kate Lynch as Harold Mason and Louise Foster, Tony's stepfather and mother.
+In the television series, Drive Home Dave replaces Tony as the owner of the building, with Frank and Annie replacing Tony and River's dynamic from the pilot.

-In the second season, four new characters were added: Ben (Hamish McEwan), a civil servant; Cynthia (Nahanni Johnstone), a style-conscious woman with designs on marrying Frank; Lionel (Jim Codrington), Janet's ex-boyfriend; and James (Keith Knight), Nathan's new partner.
+In the second season, four new recurring characters were added: Ben (Hamish McEwan), a civil servant; Cynthia (Nahanni Johnstone), a style-conscious woman with designs on marrying Frank; Lionel (Jim Codrington), Janet's ex-boyfriend; and James (Keith Knight), Nathan's new partner.

 Production

 Most of the show was shot in and around the Liberty Village area of Toronto.

 The series received a $250,000 grant from the federal Ministry of Health to include health promotion messaging in the scripts, including Mack's addiction recovery, Marsha's struggle to quit smoking cigarettes, and an anti-homophobia episode in which Nathan was gay-bashed.

 After writer Russell Smith criticized the show's dialogue in a panel discussion on CBC Radio's media analysis show Now the Details, head writer Barry Stevens hired Smith as a dialogue consultant.

 Liberty Street was also one of the first Canadian television series ever to have its own dedicated website.